Ron Huberman: Mayor Richard M. Daley's Chief of Staff

-In 2005, Mayor Daley brought Huberman to City Hall to serve as his chief of staff, delegating to him supervision of the city's day-to-day operations and instructing him "first and foremost … to help restore taxpayers' confidence in the integrity of city government" in the wake of wrongdoing in Chicago's Hired Truck Program.
+In 2005, Mayor Daley brought Huberman to the Chicago City Hall to serve as his chief of staff, delegating to him supervision of the city's day-to-day operations and instructing him "first and foremost … to help restore taxpayers' confidence in the integrity of city government" in the wake of wrongdoing in Chicago's Hired Truck Program.
 Huberman quickly instituted a hiring freeze while implementing new screening policies to prevent applicants from using political clout to get city jobs.
 He removed seemingly entrenched senior staff who failed to measure up to the standards required in securing and maintaining the public's trust.
 As Chief of Staff, he also oversaw settlement of the Shakman Decree, a decades-old federal court order, which governed political hiring for city jobs.
 Huberman implemented a performance management system for each of the city's 49 departments and agencies.
 Borrowing heavily from the private sector, Huberman's performance management system created a process for city management and service delivery.
 Similar to the New York City Police Department's COMPSTAT system, Huberman conducted weekly sessions that required each department to report on their key metrics.